-Multidisciplinary approaches are needed that include sectors outside health (e.g. education, agriculture, social and economic) to address the broader effects of the COVID-19 pandemic, such as food and water shortages, the increased risk of home-based violence against women and children, and increasing basic support for people with disabilities.
+Multidisciplinary approaches are needed that include sectors outside health (e.g. education, agriculture, environment, and economic development) to address the broader effects of the COVID-19 pandemic, such as food and water shortages, the increased risk of home-based violence against women and children, and increasing basic support for people with disabilities.

-Community-owned and led health services can also play a vital role in providing expanded health coverage to the poorest and most marginalized groups (see box).
+Community-owned and led health services can also play a vital role in providing expanded health coverage to the poorest and most marginalized groups.

 How have CSOs responded to COVID-19 so that no one is left behind?